Back up and restore data

 ON (ALL VIEWS);

-Back up UDF
+Back up UDFโ

-The following example backs up the UDF sr_udf1
+The following example backs up the UDF sr_udf1 from the database sr_hub in the snapshot sr_udf1_backup and upload the snapshot to the repository test_repo.

 BACKUP DATABASE sr_hub SNAPSHOT sr_udf1_backup